About Mega Millions

-Mega Millions is a hugely successful American multi-jurisdictional lottery game with prizes ranging from $2 to $1 million and jackpots starting at $40 million.
+Mega Millions is a hugely successful American multi-jurisdictional lottery game with prizes ranging from $2 to $1 million and jackpots that can reach staggering amounts.

 |Rank 1||5 + 1||Jackpot||1 in 302,575,350|